Numbness in the Heel?

-The most common cause of heel discomfort is the condition known as Plantar Fasciitis, characterized by pain in one or both heels that can be described as aching, sharp, burning or sore.
-If your main symptom is numbness in the heel rather than sharp or aching pain, you may be suffering from a different condition, called Tarsal Tunnel Syndrome, not the more common heel pain condition of plantar fasciitis.
+If you are experiencing numbness in the heel rather than sharp or aching pain, you may be suffering from Tarsal Tunnel Syndrome, not the more common heel pain condition of plantar fasciitis.
 This article will quickly acquaint you with basic information about this common syndrome and will describe your treatment options.

 The tendons, nerves and arteries that enable your foot to be flexible and mobile are located inside of this canal.
 Tarsal tunnel syndrome results from the tibial nerve becoming compressed inside the tarsal tunnel.
 The tibial nerve is what enables you to experience sensations along the bottom of your foot, and works with the muscle of your calf to make flexing the foot and toes possible.
 The tarsal tunnel and tibial nerve play a vital role in your ability to stand, walk and run.